kbridson/rails-demos-and-deets-2021-test/demo-01-dev-env-setup.md

 1. Download and install _Vagrant_ (<https://www.vagrantup.com/>).
 Vagrant is used to package, distribute, and run custom-configured VMs.
 I have prepared a Vagrant "box" as you will see below.

 1. Download and install _pgAdmin_ 4 (<https://www.pgadmin.org/download/>), a database viewer and administration tool for PostgreSQL databases.
-This application will allow you to view the database on your VM from a browser on your host.
+This application will allow you to view the database running on your VM from a web browser on your host.

 ## 2. Setting Up Workspace and Initializing VM